Qumulo/docs/administrator-guide/getting-started-qumulo-core/installing-vpn-keys-on-cluster.md

 ---
 title: "Installing VPN Keys on a Qumulo Cluster"
-summary: "This section explains how to install VPN keys on your Qumulo cluster over a network."
+summary: "This section explains how to install VPN keys on your Qumulo cluster over a network.
+You can install the VPN keys by using the <code>qq</code> CLI from a machine on the same network as your cluster or from one of your nodes."
 permalink: /administrator-guide/getting-started-qumulo-core/installing-vpn-keys-on-cluster.html
 redirect_from:
   - /administrator-guide/qumulo-core/installing-vpn-keys-on-cluster.html